 Improving access to Farm Household Allowance (FHA)

-The Australian Government has proposed changes to the assets test and waiting periods to make it easier for eligible farmers and their partners to qualify for FHA and receive payments at the earliest possible opportunity.
-Legislation was introduced to Parliament on 9 February 2017.
-For more information view the Minister’s media release
+The Australian Government has made changes to the assets test and waiting periods to make it easier for eligible farmers and their partners to qualify for FHA and receive payments at the earliest possible opportunity.
+The new changes will come into effect on 5 April 2017.
+For more information view the FHA fact sheet.

 2016 Victorian Dairy Roundtables